ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontroller/avh_ppocr/_index.md

     - Deploy on the Corstone-300 FVP with Arm Cortex-M55

 prerequisites:
-    - Some familiarity with embedded programing is assumed
+    - Some familiarity with embedded programming
-    - Some familiarity with AI/ML software development is assumed
+    - Some familiarity with AI/ML software development

 author_primary: Liliya Yu